 Consider the diagram below:

-Product Costs on Financial Statements
+Costs on Financial Statements

 Product costs are treated as inventory (an asset) on the balance sheet and do not appear on the income statement as costs of goods sold until the product is sold.

 For example, a company manufactures 50 units of widgets at a unit product cost of $5.
 On the balance sheet, there would be a $5 x 50 = $250 increase in inventory.
-If the company sells 20 units of widgets, $5 x 20 = $100 in inventory would be transferred to costs of goods sold on the income statement while the remaining $150 would remain in inventory on the balance sheet.
+If the company sells 20 units of widgets, $5 x 20 = $100 in inventory would be transferred to the cost of goods sold on the income statement while the remaining $150 would remain in inventory on the balance sheet.

 Download the Free Template